Unavailed/starlight/README.md

 # Starlight
 A new high-performance, multi-threaded rendering API written in C. (VERY VERY EARLY WIP)

+NOTE: As of now, I'm working only on Windows and Linux.
+All help with darwin is accepted and appreciated.

 ## Example Usage
 ```c
 #include <starlight.h>